lawrennd/old_talks/_ml/modelling-things.md

 \figure{\includediagram{\diagramsDir/gp/sparse-demo-full-gp.svg}{60%}}{A full Gaussian process fit to the simulated data set.}{sparse-demo-full-gp}

-Now we set up the inducing variables, $\inducingVector$.
+\notes{Now we set up the inducing variables, $\inducingVector$.
 Each inducing variable has its own associated input index, $\mathbf{Z}$, which lives in the same space as $\inputMatrix$.
-Here we are using the true covariance function parameters to generate the fit.
+Here we are using the true covariance function parameters to generate the fit.}

 \code{kern = GPy.kern.RBF(1)
 Z = np.hstack(